mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Push buttons at pedestrian crossing outside Morrisons not working on one side of the road., 5th October :- [8253971](https://www.fixmystreet.com/report/8253971)
 - Leaning over silver birch tree (routine inspection needed), 5th October :- [8253898](https://www.fixmystreet.com/report/8253898)
 - Multiple graffiti on a utility box and a fence nearby., 5th October :- [8253804](https://www.fixmystreet.com/report/8253804)
-- There are several street lights not working in the GL51 6HT area.
-It is obviously very dark in the local area and is a concern for local residents., 4th October :- [8253035](https://www.fixmystreet.com/report/8253035)

 <!-- fix_marker ends -->